H0NEYP0T-466/WEB_DEV_PRATICE/Pen2PDF/README.md

 ## 💻 Usage

-The Pen2PDF Suite provides four main productivity tools accessible from the landing page.
+The Pen2PDF Suite provides six main productivity tools accessible from the landing page.
 Each tool is designed to handle specific aspects of your workflow:

 ### 📝 Pen2PDF - Document Conversion